On the isoperimetric inequality for the first positive Neumann eigenvalue on the sphere: Introduction

-{\bf Final remarks.} We stress the fact that our proof is not by conformal transplantation of eigenfunctions of the spherical cap on the domain $\Omega$.
+We stress the fact that our proof is not by conformal transplantation of eigenfunctions of the spherical cap on the domain $\Omega$.
 Our test functions are chosen to be, roughly speaking, the ``lowest energy functions'' that are constant on the level lines of the Green function of the domain; they are not necessarily transplantation of radial eigenfunctions of spherical caps and are more strictly related to the geometry of the domain itself.

-A similar idea has been employed in \cite{CLPS25} to prove the reverse Faber-Krahn inequality for the first eigenvalue of the Neumann magnetic Laplacian with constant magnetic field $\beta>0$, in the weak magnetic field regime: in that case, the test-functions are taken in the class of functions which are real and constant on the level curves of the torsion function.
+The idea of using test functions derived from the Green function is inspired by a similar idea employed in \cite{CLPS25} to prove the reverse Faber-Krahn inequality for the first eigenvalue of the Neumann magnetic Laplacian with constant magnetic field $\beta>0$, in the weak magnetic field regime: in that case, the test-functions are taken in the class of functions which are real and constant on the level curves of the torsion function.

-Finally, one could consider Aharonov-Bohm potentials with flux $\nu$ which is not an integer.
-In this case the {\it first} eigenvalue is positive and one can consider the maximization problem for this eigenvalue, which is of independent interest: see \cite{MPS25}.
-When the flux $\nu$ is not an integer, the isoperimetric inequality for domains in $\mathbb H^2,\mathbb R^2$ and for simply connected domains of $\mathbb S^2$ with area not exceeding $2\pi$ has been established in \cite{CPS22}, using the classical techniques of Bandle, Szeg\"o and Weinberger.
-In \cite{MPS25}, for simply connected spherical domains the inequality holds without any restriction on the area, and the strategy of the proof is similar to the one described above.
+In \cite{MPS25} the method of prescribed level lines (of the Green function) has been applied to prove several isoperimetric inequalities for the {\it first} eigenvalue of the Aharonov-Bohm Laplacian on surfaces, which is positive because non-integral fluxes are considered.
+We are confident that this method could have other interesting applications in Spectral Geometry.